A surrogate by exchangeability approach to the Curie-Weiss model: Conclusion and perspectives

 \section{Conclusion and perspectives}

 This work was concerned with the study of complex models having particular symmetries encoded into a structure of mixture.
-It opens the path to study other such models, at several other levels~: \begin{enumerate}
+It opens the path to study other such models, at several other levels: \begin{enumerate}

-\item Large or moderate deviations in the vein of \cite{EichelsbacherLoeweMDP, EllisBook}/mod-$ \phi $ convergence \cite{FerayMeliotNikeghbali1, FerayMeliotNikeghbali2}/local CLT/functional CLT in the vein of \cite{JeonCW, Papangelou} for the magnetisation with the De Finetti randomisation and the surrogate approach.
-Interesting questions are e.g.~: will the LDP surrogate coming from the randomisation of the precise Cramer/Bahadur-Rao theorem for sums of i.i.d.'s give the correct LDP for the magnetisation~?
+\item Large or moderate deviations in the vein of \cite{EichelsbacherLoeweMDP, EllisBook}, mod-$ \phi $ convergence \cite{FerayMeliotNikeghbali1, FerayMeliotNikeghbali2}, local CLT \cite{FleermannKirschToth} and functional CLT in the vein of \cite{JeonCW, Papangelou} for the magnetisation with the De Finetti randomisation and the surrogate approach.
+Interesting questions are e.g.: will the LDP surrogate coming from the randomisation of the precise Cramer/Bahadur-Rao theorem for sums of i.i.d.'s give the correct LDP for the magnetisation?
 The same questions can be asked for the local CLT or the functional CLT, starting from the one for sums of i.i.d.'s followed by a randomisation.
-In the case of the LDP or the local CLT, one does not have a surrogate random variable but a surrogate probability (i.e. the randomisation of a probability)~; one will have to rescale again the randomised LDP/local CLT to get the correct rate (which should imply a fair piece of analysis).
+In the case of the LDP, one does not have a surrogate random variable but a surrogate probability (i.e. the randomisation of a probability); one will have to rescale again the randomised LDP to get the correct rate (which should imply a fair piece of analysis).
+In the case of a local CLT, one can use a surrogate with values in a lattice, such as the Poisson surrogate in Remark~\ref{Rk:PoissonSurrogate}.
 In the case of the functional CLT, the results of Jeon and Papangelou \cite{JeonCW, Papangelou} can certainly be obtained with the surrogate approach with a modification of the arguments presented here, at least in the Bernoulli case.
 Nevertheless, the functional rescaling of the i.i.d. sums will give a Brownian motion and not a Brownian bridge, i.e. the functional surrogate will then be of the form $ m_n(\Pb_{\!\! n}) + \sigma_n(\Pb_{\!\! n}) B_t $ where $ B $ is a standard Brownian motion.
 As a result, the critical case $ \beta = 1 $ will require an additional argument to turn the Brownian motion into a Brownian bridge (the rescaling performed by Papangelou uses a random shift given precisely by the randomisation).
 As a by-product of such a study, one will get as a bonus the speed of convergence in Kolmogorov distance (say), a question that is not treated in \cite{JeonCW, Papangelou}.